 Explosives that can react in response to normal environmental stimuli shall only be used in agreement with the end-user.

-The properties of the explosives shall be reported and shall be compared with the mission requirements.
+The properties of the explosives shall be reported and be compared with the mission requirements.

 Degradation of the explosives shall not exceed agreed limits.